Lacanianism: Desire

 Lacan's concept of desire is related to Hegel's Begierde, a term that implies a continuous force, and therefore somehow differs from Freud's concept of Wunsch.
 Lacan's desire refers always to unconscious desire because it is unconscious desire that forms the central concern of psychoanalysis.

-The aim of psychoanalysis is to lead the analysand to recognize his/her desire and by doing so to uncover the truth about his/her desire.
+The aim of psychoanalysis is to lead the analysand to recognize their desire and by doing so to uncover the truth about their desire.
 However this is possible only if desire is articulated in speech: "It is only once it is formulated, named in the presence of the other, that desire appears in the full sense of the term."
 And again in The Ego in Freud's Theory and in the Technique of Psychoanalysis: "what is important is to teach the subject to name, to articulate, to bring desire into existence.
-The subject should come to recognize and to name her/his desire.
+The subject should come to recognize and to name their desire.
 But it isn't a question of recognizing something that could be entirely given.
 In naming it, the subject creates, brings forth, a new presence in the world."
 The truth about desire is somehow present in discourse, although discourse is never able to articulate the entire truth about desire; whenever discourse attempts to articulate desire, there is always a leftover or surplus.